 DWR (Durable Water Repellent) is a coating that is applied to fabrics which makes them water-resistant, or hydrophobic.
-It's cute to think of a fabric as being afraid of water.
-Now if only they could make a bearphobic coating.
 A DWR finish doesn't interfere with breathability, which makes it perfect for adverse conditions in the backcountry.

 Canada Goose Arctic-Tech

-Canada Goose Arctic-Tech materials are designed to stay dry in extreme conditions and climates.
-Born and bred in some of Earth's most unforgiving environments, these textiles are durable and water resistant in addition to being super warm and cozy.
-Long story short, Arctic-Tech makes actic conditions seem less arctic-y.
+Canada Goose Arctic-Tech fabrics and materials are designed to stay dry in extreme conditions and climates.
+Born and bred in some of Earth's most unforgiving environments and arctic temperatures, these textiles are durable and water resistant in addition to being super warm and cozy.

 Rated 5 out of